 In 2011 Rosemary completed two years as President of The Royal Photographic Society and now enjoys more time for her own photography.
 A member of both Epsom Camera Club and Molesey Photographic Club Rosemary also enters exhibitions, lectures and judges.

 Judging: I am a PAGB and SPA Judge.
 I am currently Chair of the SPA Judges' Committee.
 I was a selector for the Shanghai International Photographic Art Exhibition in 2010 and a member of the IPA 2011 Jury and have twice been a selector for Digital Camera POTY.
-In addition to serving as Chairman of the RPS Exhibitions Committee for 6 years I have judged exhibitions, including Bristol and Southampton International and Basingstoke, Solihull and Winchester BPE exhibitions as well as many visits to PAGB Federations.
+I served as Chairman of the RPS Exhibitions Committee from 2001-07 and have I have judged exhibitions, including Bristol and Southampton International and Basingstoke, Solihull and Winchester BPE exhibitions.
+I Have also judges the PAGB GB Cup as well as many visits to PAGB Federations.
 Please contact me.

-Discussions: Much can be gained by discussing images in a group environment.
+Discussions: Much can be gained by discussing images in a group environment with th eopportunity to speak with the photographer.
 I believe this critique based approach to be valuable within clubs and I am happy to lead such evenings.
 Please contact me to discuss further.

 Exhibitions: Having gaining my ABPE in 2019 and my AFIAP in 2009 I currently support the British Photographic Exhibition circuit and the UK International Exhibitions.
 Receiving Gold, Silver, and Bronze RPS Medals at Southampton in 2008, along with acceptances in The Royal Photographic Society International Print Exhibition and The London Salon of Photography are my most memorable exhibition achievements.
 I also exhibit as a member of Spectrum Photo Art.

 The Royal Photographic Society: I had served as an elected member of Council and Trustee of The Society for some years and felt very privileged to be elected President, for a two year term, in 2009.
-As a Trustee I sat on many committees over the years and particularly enjoyed the role of Chairman of the Exhibition's Committee from 2001, when it was formed, until 2007, continuing my involvement for a further four years.
-I have also been a member of the Licentiate Panel and subsequently one of the chairs from 2006-2019, although taking a break whilst President.
+As a Trustee I sat on many committees over the years.
+I have also been a member of the Licentiate Panel and subsequently one of the chairs from 2006-2019, taking a break whilst President.
 The Society Distinctions are recognised worldwide as a measure of achievement and have long been an area of interest and great importance to me: as President it was an area I focused on.
 This was a very rewarding role which includes providing advice to candidates individually and at Advisory Days as well as sitting on assessment days.
 In 2017 I was awarded the Fenton Medal, for services to the Society.
 Being a member of The Society, has opened my eyes to the many aspects of both the art and science of photography, as well as allowing me to expand my knowledge and make many wonderful new friends.

 Club and Federation service: In 1993 I joined the Surrey Photographic Association Committee and was Chairman from 2001-2003 and Chairman of the Judges' Committee from 2005-9, when I stood down from the main Committee.
 I continued to sit on the Judges Committee and became Chair again in 2016.
 I served on Epsom Camera Club’s committee from 1990 - 2009, at various times holding the offices of Secretary, Vice-Chairman, Chairman and Programme Secretary.
 Returning in 2013 I am currently External Competitions Secretary.